Want to pass on your preloved baby wardrobe? Find out where to donate baby clothes and other baby items

 Baby Bank Network - Bristol

 Established in 2015, Baby Bank Network has helped over 5000 families in Bristol and its surrounding areas.
-As well as their normal wishlist, Baby Bank Network also has an Amazon wishlist where you can purchase goods they need and they’ll be sent directly to them.
+As well as Stripey Stork's wishlist, Baby Bank Network also has an Amazon Wishlist where you can purchase goods they need and they’ll be sent directly to them.
 They have 8 different drop off points around the city, just make sure to check that your items meet their safety guidelines first.

 Baby Godiva - Coventry

 Baby Godiva was only set up in 2019 and has already helped over 850 families.
-They accept preloved and new baby items, primarily for newborns to 12 months.
+They accept preloved and new baby items, primarily for newborns to 12 months, and have a useful list of all the things they do and don't accept.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us